Moving to New Zealand from the US: Complete guide for 2026

 Here’s what to expect as a tax resident:

-- IR3: File this if you’re a resident with income not taxed at source (like rentals or overseas income).
+- IR3: Common for residents with income not fully taxed at source (rentals, overseas income).

-- IR330: Used to declare your tax code to your employer to ensure correct PAYE deductions.
+- IR330: Used to declare your tax code for PAYE withholding.

 US taxes